Reciprocal versus Parasocial Relationships in Online Social Networks: Introduction

-However, treating reciprocity prediction as a supervised or a semi-supervised learning problem could incur a serious issue.
-Specifically, given a network snapshot, these approaches treat reciprocal edges as positive examples and sample some unreciprocal edges as negative examples to train the models.
-Unfortunately, these sampled unreciprocal edges are also test examples in the next snapshot.
-Moreover, some of them might have turned to be positive (i.e., reciprocally linked back).
+Moreover, treating reciprocal edge prediction as a supervised or a semi-supervised learning problem could incur a serious issue.
+Specifically, given a network snapshot, these approaches treat reciprocal edges as positive examples and sample some parasocial edges as negative examples to train models.
+Unfortunately, these sampled parasocial edges are also test examples in the next snapshot.
+Moreover, some of them might have turned to be positive.
 As a result, the better the trained models are, the worse generalization performances they possibly achieve.
-In fact, in the reciprocity prediction setting, we can only observe positive examples.
-Furthermore, the structure and evolution of reciprocal and unreciprocal edges are largely unexplored.
-It's also unclear that how user behaviors (e.g., tendencies of reciprocally linking back), node attributes (e.g., school, employer and major derived from users' profiles) and edge attributes (e.g., edge age) influence the formation of reciprocal edges.
+In fact, in the setting of reciprocal edge prediction, we can only observe positive examples.

-In this paper, we first study the structure and evolution of reciprocal and unreciprocal edges in Google+ and Flickr social networks.
-Specifically, we find that reciprocal edges mainly link users with similar degrees while unreciprocal edges mainly connect ordinary users (i.e., users with low degrees) and popular users (e.g., celebrities).
-However, the impacts of reciprocal edges linking ordinary and popular users on the network structures become increasingly significant as the social networks evolve.
-Second, we observe that user behaviors, node attributes and edge attributes all have significant influences on the formation of reciprocal edges.
-For example, sharing common schools triples the probability of reciprocally linking back to an unreciprocal edge.
-These measurement results inform us the designs of reciprocity prediction features.
-Third, in contrast to previous studies that treat reciprocity prediction as either a supervised or a semi-supervised learning problem, we model reciprocity prediction as an outlier detection problem.
-Finally, we perform extensive evaluations with the Google+ and Flickr datasets, and demonstrate that our proposal outperforms previous reciprocity prediction approaches.
+\myparatight{Our work} In this paper, we first compare the structures and evolutions of reciprocal edges and those of parasocial edges using a large-scale unique Google+ social network dataset that we crawled by ourselves and a Flickr social network dataset that was obtained from Mislove~\cite{Mislove08}.
+For instance, we find that reciprocal edges are more likely to link users with similar degrees while parasocial edges are more likely to connect ordinary users (i.e., users with low degrees) and popular users (e.g., celebrities).
+However, the impacts of reciprocal edges linking ordinary and popular users on the network structures increase slowly as the social networks evolve.
+Second, we observe that user behaviors, node attributes, and edge attributes all have significant influences on the formation of reciprocal edges.
+For example, sharing common schools triples the probability of reciprocally linking back to a parasocial edge.
+These measurement results inform us the designs of features in the prediction of reciprocal edges.
+Third, in contrast to previous studies that treat reciprocal edge prediction as either a supervised or a semi-supervised learning problem, we model it as an outlier detection problem.
+Finally, we perform extensive evaluations with the Google+ and Flickr datasets, and we demonstrate that our proposal outperforms previous approaches.